petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

    Save and exit the file.

-1. Now the security certificate files and the configuration file is in place.
-They've been added to folders on the host system that the Liferay Docker container will be able to read from (`test-es-install/dxp/files`).
+1. Now the security certificate files and the configuration file are in place.
+They've been added to folders on the host system that the Liferay Docker container can read from (`test-es-install/dxp/files`).
 Start the Liferay container:

    ```bash
    docker run -it --memory 9g --name liferay --publish 8080:8080 --volume $(pwd)/dxp:/mnt/liferay [$LIFERAY_LEARN_PORTAL_DOCKER_IMAGE$]
    ```

    If you're using Liferay 7.3, replace the version in the command above.

-   !!! tip
-       The above command assumes the `elasticsearch` container's IPv4 address is `172.17.0.2`.
-If it isn't, replace it with the correct value.

 1. **Checkpoint:** Verify that the Elasticsearch connection is active in Control Panel &rarr; Configuration &rarr; Search.